 - Steel Trails: Chasing Arizona Trains in the 1950s, by J. R. Knoll.
 This is a pictorial look at the Southern Pacific and Santa Fe railroads in Arizona.
 Sections include Southern Pacific mainline and Nogales branch as well as the former SPdeM near Nogales.
 The Santa Fe pictures are divided among the Peavine, Grand Canyon branch, and the Santa Fe mainline.
 The Saginaw & Manistee steamers, small and large, and the Magma Arizona complete the main parts of the book.
 Apache, Kennecott’s Ray line and the Ajo open-pit are also included.
 Maps and vintage photographs.
 11×8½, 114 pages soft cover.
 Available.

 - The Heart of the Santa Fe: The Middle Division, by Robert D. Walz.
 This book tells the story of the aptly named Santa Fe’s Middle Division.
 Because of frequent boundary changes, it is difficult to define precisely what was included in the Middle Division, so the author included all the territory covered by the Middle Division of the Santa Fe at some point in its history.
 This division covered the middle part of Kanas, and, until it merged with much of the Oklahoma Division, was all in Kansas (except for a mere 1.9 miles in Nebraska).
 It was also the heart of America’s “Wheat Belt,” and the revenue from its traffic furnished much of the capital for the expansion of the Santa Fe.
 In addition to freight traffic, the Middle Division saw all the main line through passenger trains, including those between the eastern end of the system and the West Coast, between the eastern end of the system and Colorado, and between the eastern end of the system and Texas.
 The Middle Division also had an extensive network of branch lines.
 The author covers all this and more.
 192 pages, 11×8½ perfect bound, 193 photos 39 in color, maps, charts, tables, and bibliography.
 Perfect bound.
-Available in July 2017.
+Available.